Skip to content

 I know that he learns German every day.

-Notice: 'lernt' moves from position 2 (main clause) to the END (subordinate clause).
+Notice: 'lernt' moves from position 2 (main clause) to the end (subordinate clause).

 💡

-Every time you use weil, dass, wenn, obwohl, or any other subordinating conjunction, you MUST send the verb to the end.
+Every time you use weil, dass, wenn, obwohl, or any other subordinating conjunction, you must send the verb to the end.
 This is non-negotiable in German.

 The Verb-Final Rule